keithel/Ingress-Stat-Tracker/README.md

 * Android api rev 14 or higher
 * tess-two [sources](https://github.com/rmtheis/tess-two) built and included in your android workspace.
-* A Tesseract v3.02 [trained data file](https://code.google.com/p/tesseract-ocr/downloads/list) for a language.
-Data files must be extracted to a phone subdirectory named `tessdata`.
+* ~~A Tesseract v3.02 [trained data file](https://code.google.com/p/tesseract-ocr/downloads/list) for a language.
+Data files must be extracted to a phone subdirectory named `tessdata`.~~ This is now included with the APK.

 Build
 =====